-Wildlife Photographer of the Year's reputation is underpinned by the calibre of our jury, and the vigour of our judging process.
-Please meet this year's international panel:
+Wildlife Photographer of the Year's reputation is reinforced by the expertise of our jury and the vigour of our judging process.
+Meet this year's international panel.

-Lewis Blackwell (UK), Chair, author and creative director
+Lewis Blackwell (UK), Chair of the jury, author and creative director

 Rosamund 'Roz' Kidman Cox (UK), writer and editor